mesosphere/d2iq-engineering-blog/content/posts/multi-cluster-monitoring-and-alerting/index.md

-The D2iQ Kubernetes Platform (DKP) comes with monitoring stack components consisting of [Prometheus][], which collects metrics, [Grafana][], which can visualize and present the metrics, [Alertmanager][], which handles acting on metrics and sending alerts to 3rd party service, and [Thanos][] which handles multi-cluster functionality of [Prometheus][].
+The D2iQ Kubernetes Platform (DKP) comes with monitoring stack components consisting of [Prometheus][], which collects metrics, [Grafana][], which can visualize and present the metrics, [Alertmanager][], which handles acting on metrics and sending alerts to 3rd party services, and [Thanos][] which handles multi-cluster functionality of [Prometheus][].
 These components are configured to provide monitoring and alerting for applications launched on DKP.

-## How to emit metrics from Go application
+## How to emit metrics from Go applications

 To emit metrics from a Go application, use the [Prometheus library][], which provides a number of helpful functions.
-There are multiple types of metrics that application can emit.
+There are multiple types of metrics that applications can emit.
 The type of metrics defines how the Prometheus will interpret the data.

 Prometheus has four types of metrics: